 At the FGV, I lead the Public Transparency Program (PTP) and a research project called (in aspirational fashion) the Transparency Evaluation Network (TEN).
 I founded the PTP in 2014 as a collaboration between the FGV School of Law and FGV-EBAPE.
 The PTP gauges how well Brazilian governments are complying with the country’s new freedom of information law.
 At TEN, we compile, develop, apply and compare public transparency evaluations from around Latin America in order to promote more reliable research on transparency, foster networks of engaged evaluators, and compare levels of compliance.
-We have compiled over 300 evaluations on transparency in Latin America, from 2003-19.
+We have compiled over 300 evaluations on transparency in Latin America, from 2003-19 and just published our first article originating in this research project.
 Advert: we are looking for new partners to give continuity to the TEN project.

-From August 2020 to August 2021 I will taking sabbatical leave from the FGV in order to complete a longstanding book project, Surrendering Secrecy: Freedom and Unfreedom of Information in Latin America (contracted by Cambridge University Press).
+I will taking sabbatical leave in July 2021 from the FGV in order to complete a longstanding book project, Surrendering Secrecy: Freedom and Unfreedom of Information in Latin America (contracted by Cambridge University Press).
 I have already written several chapters and have a mountain of data that deserves and will receive finite attention on my sabbatical leave.
 The culmination of an MA, PhD, and years of follow-up research, the book will not only advance a theory on the determinants of political commitments to transparency, but will also analyze political information ecosystems more generally, including the vastly expanding number of information ‘unfreedoms’.

 Co-Chair of the 6th Global Conference on Transparency Research